Codinplus31/driverlogbook-frontend/README.md

 # React + Vite Project Setup Guide

-This guide explains how to install dependencies and run an existing **React + Vite** project locally.
+This guide explains how to install dependencies and run the Driverlog **React + Vite** project locally.

 ---